Azure-Samples/SparkplugB-Edge-Module/README.md

 ## Architecture

-Following architecture describes the different components that we will use in the solution.
+Following architecture describes the different components that we will use in this the solution.

 ![Chart  Description automatically generated](/assets/images/clip_image003.png)